A Guide to Growing Carnation Flowers

 Water

-Monitor outdoor carnations to keep the soil moist, especially if rainfall is below 1 inch weekly.
-Water them once or twice a week if the top 3 inches are dry, using a light mist or 1 inch of water.
+You should monitor outdoor carnations to keep the soil moist, especially if rainfall is below 1 inch weekly.

 Read more